hoangdat251004/SOC-Home-Lab-1/README.md

   *Seting up FotigateVM*

-After that in Splunk_Server and Apache_Server I create a user name splunk to isolate the Splunk installation.
+After that in Splunk_Server and Apache_Server I create a user name splunk to isolate the Splunk installation with the least privileage.

+`useradd -s /bin/bash -d /opt/splunk -m splunk`

 At the Splunk_SV VM I dowload the Splunk Enterprise at splunk website.